Big Brothers Big Sisters Of Mid Maine

 How does Big Brothers Big Sisters Of Mid Maine spend its money?

 Big Brothers Big Sisters Of Mid Maine directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Big Brothers Big Sisters Of Mid Maine tax-deductible?